jcortial-safran/BasicTools_paper/paper.md

 unstructuredMesh.SetNodes(morphedNodes)
 ```

-A field is constructed, supported on a bounding box of the morphed mesh (see also \autoref{MeshMorphFieldProj}, bottom-left image):
+A field is constructed, supported on a bounding box of the morphed mesh (see also \autoref{fig:MeshMorphFieldProj}, bottom-left image):

 ```python
 # Construct a rectilinear mesh of size 10*10*10 for the bounding box of